BioTrain Summer Positions

 Location: HudsonAlpha Huntsville campus

-The Harkess Lab uses comparative genomics to study how flowering plants have evolved and diversified on our planet.
+The Harkess Lab employs comparative genomics to investigate the evolution and diversification of flowering plants on our planet.
 We are seeking an enthusiastic intern interested broadly in plant biology and genomics, particularly in how plants have evolved unique ways to undergo sexual and asexual reproduction.
 The intern will have the opportunity to work on a variety of projects related to plant evolutionary biology, developing skills ranging from molecular genetics to genome sequencing and computational genomics.

 Requirements